It’s true that you can live in New York City for over a decade and still not see everything (I can attest to this).

 You know, the one where Carrie is too scared to let her trapeze partner catch her?

-You can do a trapeze, silks class, trampoline, or acrobatics at The Trapeze School
+You can do a trapeze, silks class, trampoline, or acrobatics at Circus Academy

 Take a class here and you’ll be flying through the air in no time.